What is Writer's Block?

 You can enhance your creativity by experimenting with different writing instruments.

-If you usually write with a pen, switch to a pencil to create a new experience that could loosen up your ideas.
+If you usually write with a pen, switch to a pencil or a marker.

 On the other hand, if you’re accustomed to writing on a laptop, try using a tablet or a smartphone with a screen large enough for your writing needs.